vmunoz82/sudoku-challenge/README.md

             m.d.comb += s.eq(0)  # If no case matches
 ```

-I am aware that nMigen has is own decoder available, but we want to use just 9 bits, using a standard one hot decoder in this case would generate a 10 bits signal and as we don't need to include the zero value, we have to create our own version.
+I am aware that Amaranth HDL has is own decoder available, but we want to use just 9 bits, using a standard one hot decoder in this case would generate a 10 bits signal and as we don't need to include the zero value, we have to create our own version.

 Now we can create a decoded version of each cell, so for the cell named *A1*, we got a decoded cell member named *dA1*, and so on: